 7. Use Portrait mode for beautiful bokeh

-If you’re shooting with an iPhone 7 Plus, iPhone 8 Plus, iPhone X, or one of the XS models, you can use your Portrait mode in the Camera app to create a beautifully blurred background.
+You can use the Camera app's Portrait mode to create a beautifully blurred background.
 To achieve this effect, open the Camera app, tap on Portrait, and frame your shot.

 iPhone photo tips: Photos taken using portrait mode on iPhone